 For our purposes today, we could use pretty much any Ethereum client, such as Geth or OpenEthereum (fka Parity).
-Since that is a bit too involved for getting our Chainlink node running, we'll just grab an endpoint from QuickNode to make this easy.
-After you've created your ethereum endpoint, copy your WebSocket endpoint:
+Since that is a bit too involved for getting our Chainlink node running, we'll just set up a free QuickNode account here and easily create an Ethereum endpoint.
+After you've created your Ethereum endpoint, copy your WebSocket endpoint:

 You'll need this later, so copy it and save it.

 To run a Chainlink node we also require a PostgreSQL database instance, PostgreSQL is an open-source, object-relational database. built with keeping extensibility, data integrity, and speed in mind.
 Its concurrency support makes it compatible with ACID transactions and it supports dynamic loading.